palbock/RedHat/Remaining.md

 reliable repository.
 The JSON file for Nexus artifacts can be accessed from the browser when logged into Nexus, but not from a Rundeck option (http://192.168.56.2:8081/service/rest/rundeck/maven/options/version?r=test-app&g=no.ahj&a=test-app&p=jar).

 `curl -X GET "http://192.168.56.2:8081/service/rest/v1/search/assets?repository=test-app&maven.extension=jar" -H "accept: application/json"` gives a list of jars with downloadURL.
-Possible to combine with Rundeck somehow?
+Possible to run script on server and set this as remote URL in Rundeck, then use downloadURL as options value for job?

 ## Notifications
 Setup email (or other) notification for when build is run/successful/failed.